pymupdf/PyMuPDF-Utilities/textbox-extraction/readme.md

 ----------

 ## Notes
 This folder contains an example file `search.pdf` with one page and an annotation which shows the area to select from.
-The TOFU symbol in the outputs further down is show for the big black arrow whose character bbox intersects the selection rectangle.
+The TOFU symbol in the outputs further down represents the big black triangle whose character bbox intersects the selection rectangle.

 ![screen](search.png)